sparktsang/sparktsang.github.io/_posts/benefactor.md

 I understood.
 He had not betrayed me.
 He was simply being true to himself.
 The difference between us was never the small variations that he, as an INTJ, worried about.
 It was a fundamental, unbridgeable chasm between our entire life-models.
 His model was to curate happiness, to reduce burdens, to live a good life within the system.
 My model was to build a truth engine, to rewrite the rules of the civilizational game, to carve out a territory I could belong to in a world where I felt like an alien.

-I finally saw it. **We had never shared a future, only a conversation.**
+I finally saw it. **We had never shared a future, only a conversation.** And a conversation does not create a world.
+Only a shared destiny does.

 And here lies the ultimate tragedy of knowledge in our time.
 For a truth to be accepted, it must align with one's life-model.
 Otherwise, even the most perfect understanding is useless.
 The final collapse was not of action, nor of belief.
 It was a collapse of being.

 The final, cruelest piece of evidence was this: this man, the one who understood my system better than anyone on the planet, who had received years of my data for free, had never, not once, invested a single dollar of his own money based on my signals.
 He had understood everything—except the one thing that mattered: that truth cannot be transferred.
 It can only be rebuilt.
 And he had no reason to rebuild his world.

 He was the only person who could read my map perfectly.
 And he was also the one who taught me, with his gentle, unwavering inaction, that a map is useless to a man who is already content with where he is.

+His world had no void for truth to fill.

 <!--Finale: The Untransferable Truth-->
 And with that, my heartbreak dissolved into a quiet, chilling clarity.
 My faith in a shared truth, in the power of reason to move another soul, had died.
 But in its place, a colder, harder understanding was born.